 Begin by cutting ears from craft foam.
 Make whiskers from thin strips of cardstock (like I did above) or from monofilament (like Trevor did below).
 Cut a mouth from black craft foam (like I did above) or draw a mouth with a Sharpie (like Trevor did below).
 Heat up the glue gun and attach the ears to the inner rim of the cup, then add the eyes, whiskers, nose, mouth (if using craft foam), and pom pom tail.
 Fill with popcorn for a tasty treat.

 I should clarify that popcorn is a treat for humans, not for rabbits.
 I've seen videos of people giving popcorn to rabbits and they seem to love it, but popcorn is not safe for them.
 Appropriate treats for rabbits include tiny amounts of dried fruits (Trouble especially loves raisins and Craisins), fresh fruits (banana, apple, peach, etc), and sweet vegetables (carrots).
-Check out the House Rabbit Society's Diet Page for excellent information about exactly what to feed rabbits to keep them healthy and happy.
+Check out the House Rabbit Society's food page for excellent information about exactly what to feed rabbits to keep them healthy and happy.

 Speaking of healthy and happy rabbits, I was working upstairs the other day and heard Trouble doing a Super Run so I grabbed the camera and raced to the stairs to try to catch it on video.
 I missed the Super Run and instead got to watch him go from sitting to lounging.
 It's pretty cute.
 He does it all the time, but I've never managed to record it before.